Host: Mama Milly

 - Village tour

-See Traveler Reviews
+BOOK NOW See Traveler Reviews

 Bombo Village currently offers day visits only.
 Take a short drive from Kampala and enjoy a traditional meal and many interesting activities.